 In our more-is-better world, it's easy to get caught in the overtraining trap.
-But when it comes to your workouts, it pays to do less.
-We're certainly not telling anyone to quit exercising, but your workout schedule should have built-in rest days (and even weeks sometimes!).
+But when it comes to working out, sometimes it pays to do less.
+We're certainly not telling anyone to quit exercising, but your workout schedule should have built-in rest days (and even weeks).
 Not convinced?
 Here are nine reasons why you shouldn't go to the gym every single day:

 1. Your muscles grow when you rest.

 Lifting weights creates tiny tears in your muscles that can only repair during rest.
 This repair process is what makes your muscles stronger than before.
 While it's important to work your muscles (hard!) to stimulate muscle-building proteins, it's equally as important to give your body enough time to recover (usually until you're no longer sore).

 2. Overtraining can cause a weight-loss plateau.

 You know that working out too often or too intensely can lead to too much weight loss, but most people don't realize that it can also have the opposite effect.
 Thanks to your body's built-in protective mechanisms, overtraining can cause a plateau in your weight loss or even weight gain (unrelated to increased muscle mass).

 3. Overtraining can mess with your menstrual cycle and cause amenorrhea, the absence of menstruation.